AmpersandTarski/documentation/prototypes/extensions/execengine.md

 Note that the violations of rule `r1` are precisely the pairs the Exec-Engine must add to `coworker` to satisfy rule `r1`.
 The function `InsPair` is a predefined ExecEngine function, that adds to the population of a relation.
 The corresponding function `DelPair` removes pairs from the population of a relation.
 In the example, it is used to remove people from `coworker` that no longer share a project.

+**Notes**:
+* The examples use `SRC I` or `TGT I` to produce atoms that are to be inserted or deleted.
+However, `I` may be any expression whose source concept is the same as that of the preceeding `SRC` or `TGT`.
+* The `SRC <expression>` and `TGT <expression>` is a set of pairs (a,b), where a is the source atom or target atom of the violation and b is a set of atoms that is the result of `<expression>`.
+In the examples given, this set of atoms has cardinality 1 (which is most often the case).
+However, if it is empty, that is considered regular behaviour, and this will hence not result in an error.
+Also, if it has a cardinality > 1, then all atoms are usedprocessed by `InsPair` or `DelPair`.

 # Example (`NewStruct`)
 Consider the following example: